 The report is commissioned by u.ventures, a venture fund established by Ukraine-Moldova American Enterprise Fund.

-Civitta, in partnership with u.ventures has prepared a comprehensive Ukraine’s tech ecosystem report “Scaling Up: Accelerating Ukraine’s Tech Sector”.
+Civitta, in partnership with u.ventures, has prepared a comprehensive report on Ukraine’s tech ecosystem “Scaling Up: Accelerating Ukraine’s Tech Sector”.
 The main goal of the report is to provide an overview of the Ukrainian startup and tech ecosystem, highlight its potential, identify gaps and outline key measures to strengthen it, as well as identify opportunities for investors.

 The information in this report was gathered from public and private sources and was prepared solely for educational purposes.
-We understand the limitations of accuracy of data gathered, particularly from public sources and therefore we encourage readers of this presentation to share any remarks with us via email [email protected]
+We understand the limitations of the accuracy of data gathered, particularly from public sources, and therefore we encourage readers of this presentation to share any remarks with us via email at [email protected].

 The Ukrainian startup ecosystem has demonstrated steady and rapid growth over the past 10 years.
-From 2013 to 2023 the contribution of IT to GDP increased by 5.7 times.
-Ukrainian-born startups have reached unicorn status, such as Grammarly, GitLab, Creatio, etc. At least 10 startups are approaching that status.
+From 2013 to 2023, the contribution of IT to GDP increased by 5.7 times.
+Ukrainian-born startups have reached unicorn status, including Grammarly, GitLab, and Creatio.
+At least 10 startups are approaching that status.

-Since the large-scale invasion of Russia in Ukraine, almost half of the representatives of the IT sector have faced difficulties, and a tenth of them had to pause operations.
-However, despite the negative impact of the war, the Ukrainian tech industry quickly adapts to new conditions and sees opportunities for development and job creation.
-In particular, Ukraine has become the world’s leading hub for the development of DefTech solutions.
+Since the large-scale invasion of Ukraine by Russia, almost half of the representatives of the IT sector have faced difficulties, and a tenth of them have had to pause operations.
+Despite the war’s negative impact, the Ukrainian tech industry has quickly adapted to new conditions and identified opportunities for development and job creation.
+In particular, Ukraine has become the world’s leading hub for developing DefTech solutions.

 In general, the Ukrainian IT sector continues to play a crucial role in the development of the country’s economy and ranks second in the attractiveness rating for IT outsourcing in Central and Eastern Europe and 7th in the world in terms of IT competitiveness.
 In addition, the Ukrainian ecosystem is among the top 50 in the world and shows positive dynamics for the second year in a row.